RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Important Questions.md

 B. Management plane breach allows an attacker to gain full control of the environment and can affect all aspects of the CIA triad.
 DDoS and physically attacking the utility lines, options A and D, only affect availability, which is a significant negative impact but not as bad as option B, which can affect integrity and confidentiality as well.
 Guest escape is a breach limited to a specific device and the virtual machines on that device; this is not as much impact as breaching the management plane, which gives full access to the entire environment.

-	134. What is the optimal number of entrances to the cloud data center campus?
+### Question # 134 - What is the optimal number of entrances to the cloud data center campus?
 		A. One
 		B. Two
 		C. Three